 Even students who are not in an intimate relationship need to recognize healthy and unhealthy relationships in others and know how to safely intervene if they observe problematic behavior.
 Whether you plan to be in a relationship or not, this information will help you navigate future school and work environments.

 Will this be confidential?
-Will anyone be able to see my answers?

 What do I do if I’m having technical issues with the courses?